 As an executor, having your New York estate lawyer get a release form beneficiaries is especially crucial when the transaction in question involves the executor personally, such as when the transaction is between the estate and the executor or the executor derives some benefit from the transaction.

 An Executor Has No Power to Sell Property Until They Are Appointed by the Court

 Someone who has been nominated as the executor by the will but is not yet appointed by the court does not have the power to sell a house.
 The law states that “an executor named in a will has no power to dispose of any part of the estate of the testator before letters testamentary or preliminary letters testamentary are granted, except to pay reasonable funeral expenses, nor to interfere with such estate in any manner other than to take such action as is necessary to preserve it.

-Albert Goodwin, Esq. is a New York estate lawyer with over a decade of experience.
+My name is Albert Goodwin and I am a New York estate lawyer with over a decade of experience dealing with disagreements between an executor and beneficiaries.
 You can make an appointment to discuss your rights.
-You can call him at (212) 233-1233.
+I can be reached at (212) 233-1233.